 Who is Kratos’ voice actor?
 The voice of Kratos is key to nailing the savagery of the character in the God of War series.
 The reveal trailer had Kratos barking orders to his son-which sounded on point- and it was recently revealed that the actor behind these gruff vocals will be familiar to any Stargate SG-1 fans: Christopher Judge, who was apparently chosen, in part, due to his height.

 Does God of War directly follow God of War III?
 While the upcoming God of War does operate in the same timeline as God of War III, the game will not specify exactly how much time has passed.
 “It’s an indeterminate amount of time between the end of God of War III and the beginning of the game,” marketing producer Aaron Kaufman said recently.
+The game’s recent story trailer even confirms that Kratos no longer occupies the same realm as before, whatever that means.

 What are some of the major enemies players will face in God of War?
 After taking out a number of wood zombie-looking things, the truly captivating fight in the God of War reveal trailer was the troll on the frozen lake.
 It was an impressive fight with what looked like several stages, so it would be a surprise if that was the only fight with a Troll in the game.
 Even more epic is a tease found at the end of the trailer that shows a dragon flying around in the distance.
 While this may “technically” belong in the Think We Know category, there is simply no way the developers would’ve teased that beast if we weren’t going to duke it out at some point.
 The game’s recent E3 2017 gave us even more to work with, including talking wolves, preposterously large giants (the one in the trailer was dead, but there will most likely be a live one waiting to throw down), knights, cave-dwelling monsters, and—most impressively— Jörmungandr, the World Serpent, who may not turn out to be an enemy after all.
+As the game coverage continued with the recent story trailer, we got a look at some human enemies, as well as creepy pixy-bug monsters and a massive horned demon we can barely describe.

 What would God of War be like without Kratos’ son?
 This question may sound overly theoretically, but game director Cory Barlog recently discussed the early development of the game when the developers toyed with the idea of having Kratos carry the game on his own.
 What he described was a far cry from what we’re getting, and while it had the potential to be interesting, it ultimately sounds like we ended up with the best possibility.